 - And to be able to put that calcium into our bones and keep it out of our blood vessels, kidneys and brains, we have to have vitamin K2.

 - Your body is intelligently designed!
 Supplying your body with calcium alone or with vitamin D does not cause strokes, heart attacks or dementia – when you are also providing vitamin K2.

 - Not providing your body with enough vitamin K2 results in impaired calcium deposition in bone (and increased likelihood of calcified arteries, heart attack, stroke and dementia) because neither osteocalcin, which puts calcium in bone, nor matrix-Gla protein, which keeps calcium out of soft tissues, can be activated.

-- By striking the right balance in intake of calcium, D3 and K2, we can fight osteoporosis and, at the same time, prevent the calcification of our blood vessels, which promotes high blood pressure, heart attacks, strokes, and cerebrovascular disease/dementia.
+- By striking the right balance in intake of calcium, D3 and K2, we can support bone building and, at the same time, prevent the calcification of our blood vessels, which promotes high blood pressure, heart attacks, strokes, and cerebrovascular disease/dementia.